Richard Nyren: 1778 to 1784

 Nyren was about 44 when the 1778 season began and his appearances now decreased as he played in only 19 more matches from June 1778 until his last in June 1784.
-He was still capable of producing good performances, especially with the ball and took 4 All-England wickets in one innings at Itchin Stoke Down in July 1778.
-He bowled especially well in 1779, one of Hambledon's best seasons, when they won all four of their first-class matches, Nyren taking at least 16 wickets in the four matches (the scorecards of two games are incomplete).
+He was still capable of producing good performances, especially with the ball and took 4 England wickets in one innings at Itchin Stoke Down in July 1778.
+He bowled especially well in 1779, one of Hambledon's best seasons, when they won all four of their important matches, Nyren taking at least 16 wickets in the four matches (the scorecards of two games are incomplete).
 He had by now accepted that he was no longer an all-rounder and was batting at number 10 or 11 in every innings.
 He made only two known appearances in 1780 but continued to bowl well and took 5 wickets in one innings against Kent at Itchin Stoke Down.
-He was again taking good wickets in 1781 and 1782, especially in the low-scoring match against Kent at Bourne Paddock in August 1781 when he and Lamborn bowled Hampshire to an eight-run victory.
+He was again taking good wickets in 1781 and 1782, especially in the low-scoring match against Kent at Bishopsbourne Paddock in August 1781 when he and Lamborn bowled Hampshire to an eight-run victory.

-Nyren bowed out of cricket in 1784 just as, ominously for Hambledon, the White Conduit Club made its debut in first-class matches.
+Nyren bowed out of cricket in 1784 just as, ominously for Hambledon, the White Conduit Club made its debut in important matches.
 The Hambledon membership was now in decline as the nobility began to seek a London venue for their cricketing activities and White Conduit was their initial attempt at establishing a metropolitan presence.
-Richard Nyren's final recorded appearance was in the All-England v Hampshire match at Sevenoaks Vine on 1 and 2 June 1784.
-All-England won convincingly by 7 wickets.
+Richard Nyren's final recorded appearance was in the England v Hampshire match at Sevenoaks Vine on 1 and 2 June 1784.
+England won convincingly by 7 wickets.
 Nyren scored 0 and 8, took one catch and no wickets.